BrandonHaynes/filesystem_experiments/README.md

 ![Throughput of 9mbps Tiles](images/throughput.png)

-The file system had the highest throughput when reading tiles stored in individual files.
-TileDB without overflow pages slightly outperformed TileDB with them in this case, and both were more efficient than the file system methods.
-SciDB had the lowest throughput by far.
+Finally, we compared the throughput, in tiles per second, of the different systems.
+As you can see, aside from the SciDB and padded file system method, all throughputs were approximately the same.
+We think any differences between those bars are just due to random amazon AWS issues.
+Those methods all between 95 and 100 percent of our IO bandwidth, suggesting that for those methods, our efficiency was consistently IO bound, so their similar throughputs make sense.

 ## Conclusions
-We found that SciDB is less efficient by far than either TileDB or the file system, so should likely not be used for storing and retrieving data.  ileDB using overflow pages outperformed TileDB without them for writing and reading, but was slightly less efficient in terms of throughput.
-The file system using tiles stored in individual files was more efficient than any other method in terms of writing and throughput.
+We found that SciDB is less efficient by far than either TileDB or the file system for reading, writing, and throughput, so should likely not be used for storing and retrieving data.
+TileDB using overflow pages outperformed TileDB without them for writing and reading.
+The file system using tiles stored in individual files consistently outperformed the other file-system-based methods, and was approximately equal to TileDB with overflow pages for everything other than reading.

 One thing to keep in mind is that we could have further optimized the file system read tests; had we done so, we probably would have matched TileDB in terms of efficiency.
 However, doing so would have required much more time, to the point that TileDB would then likely be the better choice in terms of usability.